 *Some Normal Category states have chosen to continue with the existing limit of Rs.20 lakh, and some Special Category states have opted for an increased limit of Rs.40 lakh.

 **e-commerce sellers/aggregators need not register if total sales is less than Rs.
 20 lakh.
 Notification No. 65/2017 – Central Tax dated 15th November 2017

 A person who occasionally supplies goods and/or services in a territory where GST is applicable but he does not have a fixed place of business.
 Such a person will be treated as a casual taxable person as per GST.

-Example: A person who has place of business in Bangalore supplies taxable consulting services in Pune where he has no place of business would be treated as casual taxable person in Pune.
+Example: A person who has a place of business in Bangalore supplies taxable consulting services in Pune where he has no place of business would be treated as a casual taxable person in Pune.

 A casual taxable person or a non-resident taxable person shall apply for registration at least five days prior to the commencement of business.
-Section 24 provides for special provisions relating to casual taxable person and non resident under GST.
+Section 24 provides for special provisions relating to casual taxable persons and non-resident taxable persons under GST.

 Casual/non-resident taxable person may obtain a temporary registration for a period of 90 days (extendable for additional 90 days).
 A person who obtains registration u/s 24, will be required to make an advance deposit of GST (based on his estimated tax liability).